 This morning Tom and I wiped off the car to find it in considerably improved condition, most likely not detectable by the rental car company.
-The 2016 model with 30,000 miles on the odometer had a number of similar small spots when we took the car, which is normal for rental cars over a year old.
+The 2016 model with 30,000 miles on the odometer had several similar small spots when we took the car, typical for rental vehicles over a year old.

 If you live in the Las Vegas/Henderson area, they’ll come to your home or place of business or any other designated location to repair dings such as mine.
 Of course, the price is subject to the extensive nature of your “dings” or dents.
 You can reach Sean at 702-972-2495.

-In tomorrow’s post, I’ll share the details of my amazing visit to the breathtaking Henderson Bird Viewing Preserve with many more stunning and surprising photos.
+In tomorrow’s post, I’ll share the details of my excellent visit to the breathtaking Henderson Bird Viewing Preserve with many more stunning and surprising photos.

 Please check back then!